Cognigy/Documentation/docs/en/docs/ai/handover-providers/ringcentralengage-handover.md

 During a Handover event the User profile is sent to RingCentral Engage to provide helpful information to the agent.

 ???+ warning "Profile fields of Cognigy Profile and RingCentral Profile do not match exactly"
-    Cognigy profile will be sent to RingCentral Engage and matched up with the fields existing on RCE side.
-The information that was not matched will be added to the "context_data".
+    Cognigy User Profile will be sent to RingCentral Engage and matched up with the object keys existing on RingCentral Engage.
+The information that was not matched will be added to the "context_data" object.

     - [RingCentral Engage User Profile Object](https://developers.ringcentral.com/engage/digital/guide/sdks/source-sdk/objects#users) sent during the handover.
     - [Cognigy Profile schema]({{config.site_url}}ai/resources/manage/contact-profiles/?h=profile#manage-contact-profiles).
 Cognigy Profile Schema can be edited and additional fields with specific object keys added.